BaseMax/TypeScriptChatWebSocket/README.md

 You can modify the WebSocket server settings in the src/server.ts file:

-- PORT: The port on which the WebSocket server will listen for incoming connections.
+- `PORT`: The port on which the WebSocket server will listen for incoming connections.

 You can adjust the WebSocket client settings in the src/client.ts file:

-- SERVER_HOST: The hostname or IP address of the WebSocket server.
+- `SERVER_HOST`: The hostname or IP address of the WebSocket server.
-- SERVER_PORT: The port on which the WebSocket server is running.
+- `SERVER_PORT`: The port on which the WebSocket server is running.

 ## Contributing